minhdang241/ds-algo/README.md

     - Longest -> While loop invalid condition
     - Shortest/Minimum -> While loop valid condition
     - Number of subarray/substring that has atmost/exactly k elements

+- Number of subarray with value in range(l, r) = Number of subarray with value at most r - Number of subarray with value at most l.

 ## Monotonic stack
 **Pattern:** problem dealing with next greater, previous smaller elements in an array.